 If you want to get the most prevalent scams every week (via email), then feel free to subscribe to the Scam Detector newsletter.
 You’ll receive periodic messages – we promise not to spam.
-Meanwhile, educate yourself with other Amazon fraud-related articles below.
+Meanwhile, educate yourself with other Amazon-related articles below.
 Last but not least, feel free to use the Comments section below to expose other Amazon scams.

 Here are some must-reads for the end:

 Are you just about to make a purchase online?
 See if the website is legit with our validator:

 I received 11 calls within 45 min. from numbers that had my area code but the last four digits were different for each one.
 They kept leaving voicemails (with totally different numbers from the number the call was from) saying it was Amazon customer service.
 On the last call I finally answered because I was going to find out what was going on.
 It was someone saying that my Amazon account was used to purchase something for $797 and if i wanted to dispute it to press 1.
 I did and a foreigner answered, couldn’t hardly understand him.
 I asked who it was (in a not so nice manner because after my phone ringing constantly for 45 min.
 I was pretty aggravated).
 He started to say Jack and changed to John, yeah right, how stupid is that?
 I immediately hung up.
 I checked my Amazon account and there was no charge, I changed my password just to be on the safe side and I also checked my credit card account to make sure there was no charge also.
 There wasn’t.
 These people need to be caught and put in jail.

 Yester day I answered a call with the proper area code for where we live, 907 Alaska.
 The recording says that someone had charged $700. to my account and if that weren’t trure to press one to speak to someone.
 I did, and a foreigner with heavy accent started to say something then hung up.
 I had to call Amazon anyway abt. a return and asked abt it.
 No record of the call or $700. charge.